Gwine History, Family Crest & Coats of Arms

 Early Origins of the Gwine family

-The surname Gwine was first found in Breconshire (Welsh: Sir Frycheiniog), a traditional county in southern Wales, which takes its name from the Welsh kingdom of Brycheiniog (5th-10th centuries), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Gwine was first found in Breconshire (Welsh: Sir Frycheiniog), a traditional county in southern Wales, which takes its name from the Welsh kingdom of Brycheiniog (5th-10th centuries.)
+"Gwyn, however, is a very old and has often been a distinguished South Wales name, especially in Brecknockshire."